kadena-io/kda-tool/README.md

 the specified node, and the `poll` command checks to see whether the transactions have been included in a mined block yet.

-All three of these commands use the same format:
+All three of these commands use the same basic format:

 ```
 kda local *.json -n mynode.example.com:<service-api-port>
 ```

+The `kda local` command has one additional option `--no-verify-sigs` which lets you test a transaction with actual blockchain data before it has been fully signed.
+You can use this with `.yaml` files straight from `kda gen`.

 # Using kda-tool for smart contract development